The Holidays Are Not Over Yet

 New Year, New Opportunities

-• Valentine’s Day: Last year, consumers spent an average of $165 on Valentine’s Day gifts.
-If there’s anything we learned in 2021 is that even with financial concerns looming, consumers are still willing to spend when it comes to their loved ones.
+- Valentine’s Day: Last year, Valentine’s Day spending was estimated to have reached £2.1 billion.
+If there’s anything we learned in 2024 is that even with financial concerns looming, consumers are still willing to spend when it comes to their loved ones.
 We expect this to continue as consumers celebrate safely.

 Returns Can Provide More Opportunities

 Consumers will return from the holiday break sorting through gifts, and will likely find items they want to return or exchange.
-A recent survey indicates 38% of consumers plan to return gifts this year.
+In the UK, British consumers are expected to return £1.5 billion worth of unwanted Christmas gifts this year.
 As consumers are actively seeking replacement items, this creates an opportunity for retailers to get in front of them.
 While on the journey to find a replacement product they might find additional items or something of higher value they want to purchase on your site.
 Returns can also create in-store traffic, and similar results to online shopping where they might browse and find another item on-top of what they’re returning or exchanging.

 Delayed Gift Card Purchases